 - 4 medium eggs

 - Take the pot and bowl combo off the heat once it has got to this stage.
 Whisk the eggs in a jug and pour this gently into the lemony mixture.
-Put it back on the heat and keep stirring (I used my whisk here) to thicken it.
-Mine took ten minutes.
+Put it back on the heat and keep stirring with a wooden spoon until the curd sticks to the back of the spoon

-- Pour into a couple of sterilised jars, seal and store someplace where you won't forget about it.
+- Pour into a couple of sterilised jars, and store in the fridge, use within 2 weeks

 PIN ME FOR LATER